Last Updated on March 29, 2023 by Mark Ferguson

 Commercial real estate investing can be very intimidating to those who are learning everything that is involved in the business.
+So what are the pros and cons of commercial real estate investing?
 I bought my first commercial rental property a few years ago, and it took a while to learn all the ins and outs.
 I had been investing in residential properties for more than a decade before that!
 Commercial real estate is complicated, but it also can be very lucrative.
 You do not have to know everything about the industry in order to be successful either.
 Once you learn the basics on leases, tenants, cap rates, TI, risk, and lending, you will start to see opportunities and gain confidence.
 While commercial real estate is complicated, that is a good thing.
 That means that fewer people are willing to venture into the business, which leaves opportunities for the rest of us.

 What is commercial real estate?